 When sending the initial INVITE request a SIP entity involved in session peering that supports P-Early-Media shall include the P-Early-Media header field with the “supported” value to indicate applicability of the P-Early-Media procedures, per IETF RFC 5009.

-When an initial or subsequent 18x response or UPDATE request is received containing a P-Early-Media header field, and the UAC supports P-Early-Media, then the following through connection procedures shall occur.
+When a message is received containing a P-Early-Media header field, with parameter {sendonly, recvonly, sendrecv or inactive}, and the UAC supports P-Early-Media, then the following through connection procedures shall occur.

 If a P-Early-Media header field is received authorizing backward early media (i.e., a value of "sendonly"), then through connection in the backward direction shall be performed, if not already done.